 2 Pathogenesis: How does atopic dermatitis develop?

-As the triggers for neurodermatitis, apart from genetic heredity, have not yet been fully researched, I can only give you the suspected and currently discussed causes:
+As the triggers for neurodermatitis, apart from genetic heredity, have not yet been fully researched, I can only tell you the suspected and currently discussed causes:

 - a malfunction of the skin immune system